curioustorvald/Terrarum-sans-bitmap/CONTRIBUTING.md

       K -,
       K  |= Tags used by the "Keming Machine"
       K  |
-      K -' ,-Unused
+      K -' ,-Nudging control bit (see below)
-      · --'
+      N --'
-      X -,  Align to this X pos of prev char, only valid if write-on-top is 1 X  |= and is centre-aligned and non-zero
-      X  |  (if this is zero, floorOf(width/2) will be used instead) X -'
-      A -,_ 0 Align  1 Align  0 Align   1 Align before
-      A -'  0 left   0 right  1 centre  1 the glyph
+      X -,  write-on-top and centre-aligned: Align to this X pos of prev char X  |      (if this is zero, floorOf(width/2) will be used instead) X  |  NOT write-on-top: nudge the texture by this pixels to the X -'      left (if N is unset) or right (if N is set) A -,_ 0 Align  1 Align  0 Align   1 Align before A -'  0 left   0 right  1 centre  1 the glyph
       D --write-on-top, usually it's diatritics but not always (e.g. devanagari vowel sign O)